This exercise builds on the previous exercises where you fitted a

 # The parameter estimates have the same interpretation as for FGRAZE2 (above).

-# They are all estimates of the difference between FGRAZE at the appropriate level
+# They are all estimates of the difference between the intercept at the

 # FGRAZE2:LOGAREA